Shaft Lean and Wrist Angles writing

 3. Insufficient hinge in the backswing

-4. Over-rotation of the clubface due to improper wrist angles
+4. Over-rotation of the club face due to improper wrist angles

 These errors can result in a loss of power, inconsistent ball striking, and difficulty controlling shot shape and trajectory.